LukasTrust/LukasTrust/README.md

 ### 🚧 Currently Working On

 - **[FinancialManager](https://github.com/LukasTrust/FinancialManager)**
   An improved and more robust version of the original Rust-based financial manager, now written in Java.
 It features a more user-friendly design, enhanced functionality, and better scalability.
-The project reflects your growth in software design, object-oriented programming, and user-centric development.

 ### ✅ Completed Projects